Top Mistakes We Make When Grocery Shopping

 1. What is your favorite healthy meal?
 Eggs, avocado, kale, all with a drizzle of olive oil and some red pepper flakes

-3. Favorite benefit of this healthier lifestyle.
+3. What is the favorite benefit of this healthier lifestyle?
 No drugs or meds of any kind.
-I don’t even have a regular Dr. My doctor clients will ask me, “What do YOU need a doctor for?”
+I don’t even have a regular doctor.
+My doctor clients ask me, “What do YOU need a doctor for?”
 I do have a female doctor; this is probably TMI!

 4. Why do you exercise?
 It’s my drug of choice.
-I was diagnosed with anxiety and a panic disorder in my mid 30s.
-A daily dose of good ‘ole exercise helps with the serotonin uptake and keeps me off of meds.
+I was diagnosed with anxiety and panic disorder in my mid-30s.
+A daily dose of good ‘ole exercise helps with the serotonin uptake and keeps me off meds.
 I don’t “feel good” when I don’t exercise daily.

-5. Toughest eating obstacle to overcome?
+5. What is the most challenging eating obstacle to overcome?
 When I start eating sugar, I crave sugar.
 I also discovered that I love chewing!
 Once a month, I detox from chewing for 60 hours, and it helps me keep a presence of mind regarding the difference between being truly hungry and just addicted to chewing.

-7. What is your most embarrassing exercising moment?
-I was doing heavy BB Bicep curls back in my late 30’s, early 40’s and wearing a pair of drawstring exercise pants.
-I asked my partner to take the bar because I just couldn’t lift anymore, and their finger got caught in my drawstring, and my pants came untied and almost fell off in front of a bunch of bodybuilder friends in a Big Box Gym.
+7. What is your most embarrassing exercise moment?
+I was doing heavy BB Bicep curls in my late 30s and early 40s and wearing a pair of drawstring exercise pants.
+I asked my partner to take the bar because I couldn’t lift anymore, and their finger got caught in my drawstring, and my pants came untied and almost fell off in front of a bunch of bodybuilder friends in a Big Box Gym.
 Jeeze, I couldn’t get rid of those pants fast enough!

 8. What do you think is the best benefit of exercising and eating right?
-As I age, if I have to pick just one, it would be for the Brain Health Benefits.
-Having lost a father to the disease of Dementia, I know that if I keep on exercising, this will not be an issue for me.
-Secondly, it keeps me fluidly moving even though I am already experiencing some arthritis and stiffness at 61.
+As I age, if I had to pick just one, it would be beneficial for brain health.
+Having lost a father to the disease of Dementia, I know that if I keep on exercising and eat little to no sugar, this will not be an issue for me.
+Secondly, it keeps me fluidly moving even though I am already experiencing some arthritis and stiffness at 64.

 4. MS Walk